superboySB/agile_autonomy_ws/simulate_on_x86_64/README.md

 ```
 Make sure the F flag is present, if not head to the troubleshooting section, as this will result in a failure to start the Jetson container.
 You’ll usually find errors in the form: exec user process caused "exec format error"

+# Configure the enironment
-# Build a nvidia docker
+##  Build a nvidia docker
 ```sh
 # Clone a docker file
 cd ~ && git clone https://LeakyCauldronTHU@bitbucket.org/LeakyCauldronTHU/ros-docker-gui.git